Looking southeast toward Bald Mountain from the Prospector View trail. Review by Bruce on June 5, 2023.

 Looking up Santaquin Canyon from the trail as I climb.

-At mile 0.7, turn to the left on a sketchy singletrack.
-In August 2023, the trail above this point has been flagged and cleared of brush, but it's raw riding.
+In August 2023, the trail above this point was flagged and cleared of brush, but it was relatively raw riding.
 Work your way uphill.
-After 0.4 miles (1.1 from Santaquin Creek trail), turn left on doubletrack, then in 100 yards turn right to resume singletrack.
+After 0.4 miles (1.5 from the bridge over Santaquin Creek), turn left on doubletrack, then in 100 yards turn right to resume singletrack.

 The National Forest border has a fence and this ride-over cattleguard.
 OK spot to turn around and go back.